-Given an observation sequence $v{1:T}$ we will now consider Filtering and Smoothing, as we did for the HMM, section(23.2.1).
-For the HMM, in deriving the various message passing recursions, we used only the independence structure encoded by the Belief Network.
-Since the LDS has the same independence structure as the HMM, we can use exactly the independence assumption in deriving the updates.
+Given an observation sequence $\mathbf{v}{1:T}$ we wish to consider filtering and smoothing, as we did for the HMM, section(23.2.1).
+For the HMM, in deriving the various message passing recursions, we used only the independence structure encoded by the belief network.
+Since the LDS has the same independence structure as the HMM, we can use the same independence assumptions in deriving the updates for the LDS.
 However, in implementing them we need to deal with the issue that we now have continuous hidden variables, rather than discrete states.
+The fact that the distributions are Gaussian means that we can deal with continuous messages exactly.
+In translating the HMM message passing equations, we first replace summation with integration.
+For example, the filtering recursion (23.2.7) becomes